frouo/next-markdown/README.md

 const nextmd = NextMd({
   pathToContent: "./pages-markdown"
+  // (optional) if your content is hosted elsewhere, you can define where using `contentGitRepo`
+  // Note that you'd probably change your pathToContent to "./"
+  // contentGitRepo: { remoteUrl: "https://path.to/your/content.git", branch: "main" }
 });

-// if your content is hosted in another git repo

 export const getStaticPaths = nextmd.getStaticPaths;
 export const getStaticProps = nextmd.getStaticProps;